MarkTakken/AlphaTensorCS184/README.md

 Additionally, main.py holds the three primary modes in which you may want to run the loop at-large.

+Prior to running a training method, you should generate data with example_generation.
+The samples of data are too large to store, and relatively fast to generate.

 If you are running this program, the following additional folders are used:

 models/